roibueno/gcal-csv-hedate-exporter/README.md

 # Future Milestones:
 - Support bulk events adding in on click
+- Auto-load CSV file into Google Calendar using OATH, etc.
-- Support extended functionality enables by Google Calendar from this link: https://support.google.com/calendar/answer/37118?hl=iw
+- Support extended functionality (location/description/private) by Google Calendar from this link: https://support.google.com/calendar/answer/37118?hl=iw
 - Add feature for monthly events to support event such as Birkat Ha'Levana
 - Avoid letting user to inser more futuristic date on startDate than endDate